 CELTA in Lisbon

-If you would like to develop a successful career in teaching English as a foreign language (TEFL) then becoming CELTA qualified with International House is the first step.
+If you would like to develop a successful career in teaching English as a foreign language (TEFL) then becoming CELTA qualified with International House Lisbon is the first step.
 The CELTA is an intensive, initial TEFL qualification designed for people with little or no previous English language teaching experience or training.
 In addition, many people who have taught before, take the CELTA to get that one English Language Teaching qualification that is bound to open doors to language school work around the world.

 The CELTA is certified by Cambridge English Language Assessment and as a result is highly regarded internationally and recognised by OFQUAL at level 5 on the Qualifications and Credit Framework.

 Taking a qualification such as the CELTA is essential if you want to pursue a career in TEFL.
 It a highly practical course which gives you a Certificate recognised by employers around the world, and gives you the confidence and skills you need to teach English to adults effectively.

 The CELTA as it is known today was actually born from an initial teacher training course called the IH Certificate that International House first ran in 1962.
 This course rapidly set the standard for teacher qualifications in TEFL, with thousands of teachers worldwide becoming IH-trainees and teachers.